Good Property Investment For Your Retirement Success

 Essentially you are buying stocks, real estate investment trusts (REITs), and Exchange Traded Funds (ETFs)

-What this means is that you must be prepared to take on higher risk – if you wish to build your retirement nest egg through RSS plans.
+This means you must be prepared to take on higher risks – if you wish to build your retirement nest egg through RSS plans.

 # 5 RETIREMENT PRODUCTS

-Insurance companies have many types of products, which are endowment plans which provide insurance coverage for the policyholder.
+Insurance companies have many types of products: endowment plans that provide insurance coverage for the policyholder.

 To sum it up, there are many other ways aside from the above.

-You will want to find out more and consider if you’re going to receive a passive monthly income that will sustain you in your golden years.
+You will want to find out more and consider if you will receive a passive monthly income to sustain you in your golden years.

 1. Contribute to CPF